mvolkmann/blog/src/htmx.md

 ## Unorganized Content

-- Learn how to automatically refresh browser on code save.
-- Should you use auto focus for the new to do input?
-- Can you use JavaScript code in place of hyper script code?
-- Study how htmx supports dialogue boxes.
+- Study how htmx supports dialog boxes.
-- Study Alpine JS and consider using it with htmx.
 - Read essays by Carson Gross on the htmx website.

 - `hx-push-url="true"` provides history support so the back button